0/SpanishAcquisition/docs/devel/index.rst

 Developer's Guide
 #################

-The developer is assumed to have read and internalized the :ref:`User's Guide <users_guide>` before proceeding.
+The developer is assumed to have read through the :ref:`users_guide` before proceeding.

 .. toctree::
    :maxdepth: 2